GreyRaphael/LearningModernCpp/README.md

 # zh_CN.gbk
 ```

-## How to debug program with arguments in CMakeTools
+## How to debug program with arguments in vscode

+instal vGDB extension

 ```cmake
 cmake_minimum_required(VERSION 3.24.0)